What is online (or virtual) learning?

 - Create the materials – The Facilitator Guide for an in-person course and a virtual course are quite different.
 The most significant difference is the level of detail.
 A Facilitator Guide for a virtual classroom needs to be highly scripted because the activities should be changing every 2 to 3 minutes.
 If there is a producer, I also include a producer column to highlight what needs to happen with the technology.

 - Support the client in implementing the course – I find clients may need more support if they are new to online learning.
 I have worked with facilitators to coach them as they transition from delivering in-person to online.
 I have also assumed the ‘producer’ role to support facilitators getting started.

 Learn about in-person and elearning design

-Performance Matters offers a 6-week online program, From ‘Wing it’ to Wow, where participants design a program for online delivery.
+Performance Matters offers a two-month blended program, Design for a Digital Age, where participants design a program for virtual delivery.

 Click here to learn more.

 Written for people who don’t have a training background, Training that Clicks: Virtual Design Playbook provides practical tips and strategies for designing engaging virtual training that changes behaviour.